trusthlt/nlp-with-deep-learning-lectures/README.md

 * Where do I find the code for plotting the functions?
   * Most of the plots are generated in Python/Jupyter (in Colab).
 The links are included as comments in the respective LaTeX sources for the slides.

-## Compiling slides to PDF (UPDATE TO RUB)
+## Compiling slides to PDF

-If you run a linux distribution (e.g., Ubuntu 20.04 and newer), all packages are provided as part of `texlive`.
+If you run a linux distribution (e.g., Ubuntu 22.04 and newer), all packages are provided as part of `texlive`.
 Install the following packages

 ```plain
 $ sudo apt-get install texlive-latex-recommended texlive-pictures texlive-latex-extra \